JarettSisk/node-weather-app/README.md

-A A small weather application that uses the darksky & mapbox api's to dynamically display current weather to the user.
+A small weather application that uses the darksky & mapbox api's to dynamically display current weather to the user.
 Click the link below and give it a try! #node #JavaScript   https://jarett-sisk-node-weather-app.herokuapp.com/